Groupe Le Duff

 Groupe Le Duff is a French restaurant conglomerate, with holdings in Europe and the Americas, consisting of over 1,310 restaurants and bakeries.
 It includes Bridor, La Madeleine, Kamps, Mimi's Cafe, Pizza Del Arte, and Brioche Dorée.

 The company was founded in 1976, by Louis Le Duff, with the opening of the first Brioche Dorée in Brest, France.
-As of 2014, the company had 28,000 employees and sales of Euro 1.5 billion.
+As of 2014, the company had 28,000 employees and sales of € 1.5 billion.

 Its headquarters are in Rennes, France.

 History

 Louis Le Duff opened his first establishment with the Brioche Dorée sign in 1976 with the equivalent of €1,500 of personal contribution.
 He created the first “French-style” fast food establishment.

 In 1983, Louis Le Duff diversified the group's activities with the creation of the "Pizzeria Lucio" chain which merged with the Pizza Del Arte brand, renamed Del Arte after its takeover from the Accor Group in 1996.

 In 1984, the first Bridor factory opened in Montreal.
 Four years later the first hexagonal unit moved to Servon-sur-Vilaine in Ille-et-Vilaine.

 In 1989, the Le Duff Group acquired the Fournil de Pierre brand.
 In July 2022, Le Duff acquired Lecoq Cuisine Corp., a Connecticut-based manufacturer of Viennese and French-style pastries.